zoracles/chainlink/core/services/signatures/dkg/DESIGN.md

       **In the initial version**, we'll just pretend everyone responds faithfully.
-   2. If some node sends shares which don't verify, the recipient posts a complaint to the contract, along merkle commitments to the two halves of calculation it's done during the verification process.
+   2. If some node sends shares which don't verify, the recipient posts a complaint to the contract, along with merkle commitments to the two halves of calculation it's done during the verification process.
 The defendant node must respond within a few blocks, stating which half differs.
 The process repeats recursively, until the leaves of the calculation are reached.
 If they involve valid multiples of the coefficient commitments for that part of the calculation the defendant wins and the plaintiff is slashed, otherwise vice versa.

       **In the initial version,** we'll just broadcast the complaint amongst the group over the network, as usual, and nodes will be responsible for